orweis/objdict/README.md

   - Recursivly updateable dictionary

 * AttrDict
- - Access, set, and delete items like attribues
+ - Access, set, and delete items like attributes

 * JsDict
  - Acts like a Javascript Object
- - Access, set, and delete items like attribues
+ - Access, set, and delete items like attributes
  - Missing items return as None

 * OrderedMap
- - An OrderedDict with an easy udpate chain syntax
+ - An OrderedDict with an easy update chain syntax